Can the noble metals (Au, Ag and Cu) be superconductors?

 We notice that as soon as we move away from the critical value $L_c$ of film thickness, the $T_c$ abruptly goes to very small values, which we are not able to calculate as it is too time-consuming for the code to reach convergence.

+Finally, we should also point out that films that are as thin as $0.5$ nm are still effectively described by three-dimensional physics as shown plenty of times in the literature on the basis of experiments, theory and atomistic simulations, e.g. cfr. \cite{lead2,zaccone,Yu2022,Freund,Fomin}, albeit with substantial corrections due to confinement such as those implemented in our theory.

 In conclusion, we have studied a new generalization of the Eliashberg equations which include the crucial effect of quantum confinement, to compute the superconducting properties of thin films of noble metals, in a fully quantitative way and with no free parameters.
 Upon decreasing the film thickness, the formation of hole pockets growing inside the Fermi sea \cite{zaccone} leads to the "crowding'' of electronic states at the Fermi level, which can significantly increase the electron-phonon coupling, and hence the $T_c$.
 Surprisingly, the theoretical predictions reveal the possibility that films of Au, Ag, and Cu with a thickness close to 0.5 nm become superconducting.
 Particularly striking is the case of gold (Au), which can reach a superconducting critical temperature of $T_c \approx 1.1$ $K$, which is comparable to that of bulk aluminum, i.e. the most used material for Josephson junctions.
 These predictions open up unprecedented new avenues for both the fundamental understanding of superconductivity as well as for many technological applications, from superconducting logic to quantum computing.
+Also, in light of the recent experimental discovery of metallic glasses made of pure gold in Ref. \cite{Tong2024}, it will be interesting to see if an amorphous glassy structure may lead to an even greater $T_c$ by taking advantage of the more close-packed structure and of the excess of low-vibrational modes due to disorder \cite{Setty2020}.
+A first step in this direction would be to use Eliashberg functions of disordered thin films measured experimentally using point-contacts methods \cite{Wyder}.
+Finally, the theory can be refined in future work in several respects.
+For example, one such angle could be to use ab-initio phonon parameters for thin films calculated with the Electron Phonon Wannier (EPW) package \cite{Margine2} (although we believe that phonon confinement should play the role of a second-order correction compared to the electronic confinement which, as demonstrated here, is responsible for a dramatic increase of the $T_c$ with increasing the confinement).
+Another direction could be to relax the assumption of the density of states being symmetrical with respect to the Fermi level and use instead an asymmetrical density of states, which could be relevant for certain applications \cite{Droghetti,Yakovkin}.